Varsh18/IMDB-Moview-Review-Analysis/README.md

 1) an Automated ML
 2) Hyperdrive.

-After that ,we will compare their performance and deploy the best model.
-Finally , deployed model is consumed  a deployed service via an HTTP API using model endpoint.
+After that ,we will compare their performance and deploy the best model from both Automated ML and hyperdrive using python SDK.
+Finally , deployed model is consumed via an HTTP API using model endpoint.
 An HTTP API is a URL that is exposed over the network so that interaction with a trained model can happen via HTTP requests.

 ## Project Set Up and Installation
 *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.